SIROW © All rights reserved. | Contact Webmaster

 Now taking orders for the Daffodils.

 Make sure to place your orders early as these are very popular.

 “Born” in 1993 as a project of SI Running Springs (which later merged with SI Lake Arrowhead to form SI Rim of the World) the Mountain of a Million Daffodils project has resulted in close to a quarter million daffodils being planted in our mountain communities.
 We are not yet at our million mark, but if anyone can soar to that goal, the SIROW team can!

 SI of RS started the project to help beautify our mountain and put a smile on travelers’ faces.
 The group would plant half of the bulbs and sell the other half to help pay for the ones planted.
 It started off small and over the years really grew.
 Every year we plant at least two cases at sites yet to be determined.

 The income from the daffodil project goes to help support projects locally to assist women and children in the mountain communities from the Crestline area to the Green Valley Lake area (programs such as domestic violence services, education, services to physically and mentally challenged and their families, Lifeline, etc.)

-King Alfred daffodil bulbs, hardy for our high mountain altitude and occasional snowfalls, are packaged and sold in groups of 25, 50, 75, 100 and by the case of 200.
+The daffodil bulbs, hardy for our high mountain altitude and occasional snowfalls, are packaged and sold in groups of 100, 50 and 25.
 And even better, these bulbs are very unappetizing to gophers and deer!